-In several parts of the Bachman's warbler's range, relatively recent searches (since 2006) for ivory-billed woodpecker also prompted more activity in appropriate habitat for Bachman's warbler.
-Although much of the search period for ivory-billed woodpecker is during the winter, the searches usually continue until the end of April, when Bachman's warbler would be expected in the breeding range.
-Therefore, because Bachman's warbler habitat overlaps ivory-billed woodpecker habitat, the probability that Bachman's warbler would be detected, if present, has recently increased (Service 2015, pp. 5-6).
-Further, in general, substantial informal effort has been expended searching for Bachman's warbler because of its high interest among birders (Service 2015, p.
+In several parts of the Bachman's warbler's range, relatively recent searches (since 2006) for ivory-billed woodpecker also prompted more activity in appropriate habitat for the Bachman's warbler.
+Much of the search period for ivory-billed woodpecker is during the winter, and the searches usually continued until the end of April, when the Bachman's warbler would be expected in its breeding range.
+Because the Bachman's warbler was a very early migrant, many knowledgeable searchers looking for ivory-billed woodpeckers would have had opportunities to encounter this warbler as early as February across the southeastern United States, yet no putative encounters were reported.
+Given that Bachman's warbler habitat overlaps with ivory-billed woodpecker habitat, the probability that the Bachman's warbler would be detected, if present, has recently increased (Service 2015, pp. 5-6).
+Further, in general, substantial informal effort has been expended searching for the Bachman's warbler because of its high interest among birders (Service 2015, p.
 5).
-In spite of these efforts, Bachman's warbler has not been observed in the United States in more than three decades.
+Despite these efforts, the Bachman's warbler has not been observed in the United States in more than three decades.
+With a likely maximum lifespan of 7 years, the time period through which this species has not been seen constitutes at least 7 generations, and the time period since its last confirmed breeding constitutes more than 10 generations.

-In Cuba, the species' historical wintering range, the last ornithologist to see the species noted that the species was observed twice in the 1960s in the Zapata Swamp: One sighting in the area of a modern-day hotel in Laguna del Tesoro and the other one in the Santo Tomas, Zanja de la Cocodrila area.
-Some later potential observations (i.e., 1988) in the same areas were thought to be a female common yellowthroat (Navarro 2020, pers. comm.).
+In Cuba, the species' historical wintering range, the last ornithologist to see the species noted that the species was observed twice in the 1960s in the Zapata Swamp: one sighting in the area of a modern-day hotel in Laguna del Tesoro and the other one in the Santo Tomas, Zanja de la Cocodrila area.
+Some later potential observations (i.e., 1988) in the same areas were thought to be a female common vellowthroat (Geothlypis trichas) (Navarro 2020, pers. comm.).
 A single bird was reported in Cuba in 1981 at Zapata Swamp (Garrido 1985, p.
 997; Hamel 2018, p.
 20).
 However, additional surveys in Cuba by Hamel and Garrido in 1987 through 1989 did not confirm additional birds (Navarro 2020, pers. comm.).
 There have been no sightings or bird surveys in recent years in Cuba, and all claimed sightings of Bachman's warbler from 1988 onwards have been rejected by the ornithological community (Navarro 2020, pers. comm.).
 Curson et al. (1994, p.
 96) considers all sightings from 1978 through 1988 in Cuba as unconfirmed.